How to Protect Sensitive Data & Maintain Client Trust in Financial Services Industry

 Guardian Digital EnGarde Cloud Email Security: Threat-Ready, Fully Supported Email Vigilance for Financial Organizations

-For the past 20 years, we’ve been protecting our clients in the financial services sector against emerging threats targeting the industry.
+For over 20 years, we’ve been protecting our clients in the financial services sector against emerging threats targeting the industry.
 Key benefits of securing your business email with Guardian Digital EnGarde Cloud Email Security include:

-Guardian Digital has become a valued partner of Commerce Bank due to their depth of security and continued dedication in assisting us to protect our critical business communications.
+Guardian Digital has become a valued partner due to their depth of security and continued dedication in assisting us to protect our critical business communications.

 Our managed services experts partner with your IT team to understand the threats you face, work with you to manage the protection needed to keep you safe and maintain the level of vigilance required to safeguard your organization from emerging threats.